S2FrdQ/PyRIT-GenAISecurity/README.md

     ```
     Close your terminal and re-open it.

-2. Next, we will create a conda environment that uses Python 3.11 (recommended for PyRIT).
+2. Next, we will create a conda environment that uses Python 3.11 (recommended).
     ```shell
     conda create -n pyrit-test python=3.11
     ```